 Tip # 4 Your Cutting Board Needs Attention Too

 If you are spending minutes each time you cook readjusting your wooden cutting board because it keeps moving away from you (you do have a large wood cutting board, don’t you?) then you need help.
-A simple paper towel put beneath your board will prevent all future slips and wasted time.
+A damp paper towel put beneath your board will prevent all future slips and wasted time.

 Dust off the food processor you got as a wedding gift oh so long ago.
 My food processor sits prominently on my counter (not too many appliances get that privilege!) because I use it often, as in a few times a week.
-I grate, chop, slice and blend with it.
+I grate, chop, slice, and blend with it.
 It does what a blender cannot do and saves me a ton of time.

 Tip #6 Take Out Your Blender Too

-Tip #7 Read Your Recipes Like A Novel You Can’t Put Down
+Tip #7 Read Your Recipes

-It translates to “everything in its place” and for good reason.
+It’s French for “everything in its place” and for good reason.
 I know you are in a rush to get dinner ready but make sure all the ingredients are prepped and ready, condiments are out and poured, garlic and ginger minced, all of it before you start cooking.
 A stir fry, for example, takes about 30 minutes to prep, but about 3 minutes to cook – it goes that fast, and you need your ingredients at the ready.
 Speaking of the dinner rush, you can also consider your time.
 Could some of these ingredients get prepped in the morning?
 Just a thought.

 Tip #9 Double Up

 Who wants to cook every night?
-Whenever you make a soup, tomato sauce, a casserole, a stock, or really anything that freezes well, double it!
+Whenever you make a soup, tomato sauce, a casserole, a stock, or anything that freezes well, double it!
 Your insurance policy for a quick weeknight meal.